-We have a squeegee hanging around the shower head and we just quickly wipe down the walls after a shower.
-This prevents grime from building up, which means I don’t have to clean the shower as often – which is a huge relief, since that is my least favourite chore!
+We have a squeegee hanging around the showerhead and we just quickly wipe down the walls after a shower.
+This prevents grime from building up, which means I don’t have to clean the shower as often – which is a huge relief, since that is my least favorite chore!

 3. Sweep the kitchen floor every night.

 Do a quick sweep after dinner every night and you don’t have to worry about mopping your floors very often (we clean ours 2-4 times per month, that’s it!).
 When there is even just a tiny bit of dirt on your floor, if you spill a drop of water, it will really accentuate the dirt.
 Now, if you sweep every night and the water spills onto the floor, it will simply dry and won’t look dirty.